A step toward a reinforcement learning de novo genome assembler: Materials and methods

-In the second experiment, referred to as \emph{Experiment B}, the main objective was to compare the performance of the new RL-based approaches against the performance of the AG alone.
+In the first experiment (hereinafter referred to as experiment A) the objective was to verify the impact of progressively including new strategies.
+For this purpose, the performance of the seminal approach was evaluated (according to \cite{bocicor2011}) against approaches 1.1, 1.2, 1.3, 1.4 (improved reward system), 2 (pruning dynamic) and 3.1 (genetic algorithm - GA).
+In the second experiment (or experiment B) the objective was to compare the performance of the new RL-based approaches against the performance of the GA alone.
 Therefore, in addition to Approaches 1.1, 1.2, 1.3, 1.4, 2 and 3.1, the approach 3.2 (which explores GA alone) was performed in an equivalent time.

-For performance measure in each experiment, two percentage measures were calculated, called distance-based measure (DM) and reward-based measure (RM).
+For the performance measure in each experiment, two percentage measures were calculated, called the distance-based measure (DM) and reward-based measure (RM).
 Evaluations of \emph{de novo} assembly are commonly performed using proper metrics, such as the N50~\cite{Bradnam2013}.
 These metrics were created because, as previously indicated, \emph{de novo} assemblies are not supported by a reference genome.
-This way, in some scenarios, it is not possible to accurately assess the results obtained from the assemblers –-- as the optimal output is unknown.

-Here, although a \emph{de novo} assembler is evaluated, its assessment environment is restricted and the target genomes are known, and this scenario allows the use of specific (and exact) evaluations, such as the DM and RM metrics.
+In some scenarios, it is not possible to accurately assess the results obtained from the assemblers –-- because the optimal output is unknown.
+Here, although a \emph{de novo} assembler is evaluated, its assessment environment is restricted, and the target genomes are known; this scenario allows the use of specific (and exact) evaluations, such as DM and RM metrics.

-DM considers that a run was successful when the consensus sequence resulting from the orders of \emph{reads} produced in that run is exactly identical to the expected sequence.
-RM, however, consider any run as successful when the proposed order of \emph{reads} presents the corresponding sum of PM$_{norm}$ higher or equal to the sum of PM$_{norm}$ from the optimal \emph{reads} sequence (for details, see Section 3 of the supplementary material).
+DM considers a successful run when the consensus sequence from the orders of \emph{reads} produced is identical to the expected sequence.
+RM considers any run as a success when the proposed order of \emph{reads} represents the sum of PM$_{norm}$ higher than or equal to the sum of PM$_{norm}$ from the optimal \emph{read} sequence (for details, see Section 3 of \nameref{S1_Appendix} in supporting information).